-We all have different ideas of what it means to demonstrate kindness but the common denominator amongst all deeds of kindness is that it elicits feelings of warmth and makes us feel like a better person.
+We all have different ideas of what it means to demonstrate kindness, but the common denominator amongst all deeds of kindness is that it elicits feelings of warmth and makes us feel like a better person.

 An act of kindness is considered genuine if the person showing it has sincere intentions and does not expect anything in return from the receiver.
 In other words, they don’t see their interaction as a transaction but as a spiritual energy exchange between two people.

 Kindness can be demonstrated in the simplest of ways.
-It may initially require some awareness and deliberate effort on your part before it gradually starts feeling more natural to you.
+It may initially require some awareness and deliberate effort on your part before it starts to feel more natural to you.

-- Give genuine compliments: Our words have a powerful impact on others.
-For this reason, we should always be mindful of what we say to others.
+1. Give genuine compliments: Our words have a powerful impact on others.
 When you give someone a sincere compliment about something that you like about them, you are essentially validating them.
 Your words might be exactly what they need to hear to inspire them to move to the next level in their life.
-You also improve your own self-esteem whenever you acknowledge the strengths in others because, very often, it’s a projection of your own strengths.
+You also improve your own self-esteem whenever you acknowledge the strengths in others.

-- Don’t forget to show kindness to yourself: It’s almost impossible to show kindness towards others if we are unkind to ourselves.
+5. Don’t forget to show kindness to yourself: It’s almost impossible to show kindness towards others if we are unkind to ourselves.
 If we keep berating ourselves and neglecting our own personal needs, we can’t possibly be in good spirits and send friendly vibes towards others.
-For this reason, we need to make our personal care a top priority and do whatever it takes to stay healthy on all levels.
+For this reason, we need to make our personal care a priority and do whatever it takes to stay healthy on all levels.
 There’s nothing righteous about being a martyr and making unreasonable sacrifices that drain you out.
 Always fill your own cup before offering help to others.